-James Cropper (LON:CRPR) has had a rough three months with its share price down 15%.
+It is hard to get excited after looking at James River Group Holdings' (NASDAQ:JRVR) recent performance, when its stock has declined 17% over the past three months.
 We, however decided to study the company's financials to determine if they have got anything to do with the price decline.
-Fundamentals usually dictate market outcomes so it makes sense to study the company's financials.
-In this article, we decided to focus on James Cropper's ROE.
+Long-term fundamentals are usually what drive market outcomes, so it's worth paying close attention.
+In this article, we decided to focus on James River Group Holdings' ROE.

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

-So, based on the above formula, the ROE for James Cropper is:
+So, based on the above formula, the ROE for James River Group Holdings is:

-The 'return' refers to a company's earnings over the last year.
-One way to conceptualize this is that for each £1 of shareholders' capital it has, the company made £0.04 in profit.
+The 'return' is the yearly profit.
+One way to conceptualize this is that for each $1 of shareholders' capital it has, the company made $0.04 in profit.

-That being said, we compared James Cropper's performance with the industry and were concerned when we found that while the company has shrunk its earnings, the industry has grown its earnings at a rate of 8.9% in the same period.
+So, as a next step, we compared James River Group Holdings' performance against the industry and were disappointed to discover that while the company has been shrinking its earnings, the industry has been growing its earnings at a rate of 11% over the last few years.

 Earnings growth is a huge factor in stock valuation.
-It’s important for an investor to know whether the market has priced in the company's expected earnings growth (or decline).
-By doing so, they will have an idea if the stock is headed into clear blue waters or if swampy waters await.
+The investor should try to establish if the expected growth or decline in earnings, whichever the case may be, is priced in.
+This then helps them determine if the stock is placed for a bright or bleak future.
 One good indicator of expected earnings growth is the P/E ratio which determines the price the market is willing to pay for a stock based on its earnings prospects.
-So, you may want to check if James Cropper is trading on a high P/E or a low P/E, relative to its industry.
+So, you may want to check if James River Group Holdings is trading on a high P/E or a low P/E, relative to its industry.

-Is James Cropper Using Its Retained Earnings Effectively?
+Is James River Group Holdings Using Its Retained Earnings Effectively?

-In total, we're a bit ambivalent about James Cropper's performance.
+In total, we're a bit ambivalent about James River Group Holdings' performance.
 While the company does have a high rate of profit retention, its low rate of return is probably hampering its earnings growth.
-That being so, the latest industry analyst forecasts show that the analysts are expecting to see a huge improvement in the company's earnings growth rate.
-To know more about the company's future earnings growth forecasts take a look at this free report on analyst forecasts for the company to find out more.
+Having said that, looking at current analyst estimates, we found that the company's earnings growth rate is expected to see a huge improvement.
+To know more about the latest analysts predictions for the company, check out this visualization of analyst forecasts for the company.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.